 The dream of foreigners sending their kids to the United States for a better education and a better life has not abated.
 Instead, it has only grown given how well the U.S. economy has performed during the pandemic.
 The S&P 500 is one of the top-performing indices in the world since 2020.

 If capital controls are loosened in China, I see no reason why demand for U.S. residential properties by foreigners won't surpass their 2017 – 2018 highs.
-We're talking about pent-up demand for over 70,000 U.S. residential properties by Chinese foreign buyers alone from 2019, 2020, and 2021.
+We're talking about pent-up demand for over 70,000 U.S. residential properties by Chinese foreign buyers alone from 2019, 2020, 2021, and 2022.

 How Much Pent-up Total Foreign Demand Is There For U.S. Housing?